History of Vittoriosa, Cospicua, Senglea

-The three cities occupy two narrow peninsulas which jut into the waters of the Grand Harbour, with Vittoriosa commanding the northern headland and Senglea holding the southern one, with Cospicua - the largest of the three - sandwiched between the other two.
+The 3 Cities Malta occupy two narrow peninsulas which jut into the waters of the Grand Harbour, with Vittoriosa commanding the northern headland and Senglea holding the southern one, with Cospicua - the largest of the three - sandwiched between the other two.

 The history of the three cities is closely associated with Fort Saint Angelo, whose origins date back to the 11th century.
 The fortress, then known as Castello a Mare, protected a small fishing community under its protective wings.
 It was this site that the Knights of St. John chose as their base in 1530 when they were granted the Maltese islands after their defeat and expulsion from Rhodes in 1522.